A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Method Validation

 For the output the total radiant power was used.
 If the ratio of equation \eqref{eq:uncertaintypropagation} exceed unity, the relative uncertainty has increased, if it is approximately equal to unity, the relative uncertainty is preserved, and if it is less than unity, the relative uncertainty has decreased.
 These calculations were performed on non-reflecting non-scattering unit squares in radiative equilibrium with extinction $\beta=1$, the volume and faces divided according to $2\times 2$, $3\times 3$, $4\times 4$, $5\times 5$, $6\times 6$, $7\times 7$, and $8\times 8$, leading to exchange factor matrices ranging from dimension 12 to 96.
 The contour plot of figure \ref{fig5} shows the result of this calculation, repeating the calculation with $10^4$, $10^5$, $10^6$, $10^7$, $10^8$ sample rays for each discretization.
 The only input uncertainties used in this calculation come from the estimate of $\mathbf{F}$ and estimates or results equal to zero were excluded from the relative uncertainty calculations.
-From figure \ref{fig5}, since all of the results are well below unity, it can be concluded that application of the proposed transformation significantly decreases the relative uncertainty from the input to the output.
+From figure \ref{fig5}, since all of the results are well below unity, it can be concluded that application of the proposed formulation significantly decreases the relative uncertainty from the input to the output.
 This is natural, however, since the largest relative uncertainties come from the smallest exchange factors, which generally affect the results the least.
 Furthermore, this effect becomes more pronounced with increasing discretization, which is clear from figure \ref{fig5} from the downward trend in the direction of more domain divisions.

-\subsection{Range of Applicability}
+\subsubsection{Range of Applicability}

-In the proposed transformation, the analytical ray tracing is performed during the inversion of $\mathbf{I}-\mathbf{K}$.
-To show the limitations of this approach, the following subsections explore the range of applicability of the proposed transformation for three important cases: transparent media, high optical depth media and general participating media.
+The proposed formulation requires the inversion of $\mathbf{D}=\mathbf{I}-\mathbf{R}^\top$ when all temperatures are fixed.
+To show the limitations of this approach, the following subsections explore the range of applicability of the proposed formulation for two important cases: transparent media and general participating media.